Josh Timmermann

 Articles/Book Chapters

 “On the Margins of the City of God: Reading and Using Augustine’s De civitate Dei (as historia) in the Carolingian World.”
 In Living in a Carolingian World.
 Edited by Valerie Garver and Noah Blan.
-Leiden: Brill, forthcoming/in press.
+Leiden: Brill, 2024.

 “Pomerius, Julianus.”
 In the Brill Encyclopedia of Early Christianity.
 Edited by David G. Hunter, Paul J.J. van Geest, and Bert Jan Lietaert Peerbolte.
-Leiden, 2021.
+Leiden: Brill, 2021.

 An Authority among Authorities: Knowledge and Use of Augustine in the Wider Carolingian World,” Early Medieval Europe 28.4 (2020), pp. 532–559.